Debbie Gibson Reveals She's Battling Lyme Disease

 Singer Debbie Gibson has decided to open up about a health diagnosis after fans started criticizing her weight loss.

-The 80s pop star announced on her website on Wednesday that she's battling Lyme disease.
+The 80s pop star announced on her website on Wednesday in a post title "When life hands you a lemon...or lyme!" that she's battling Lyme disease.
 She wrote, "It is an elusive disease that disguises itself as many other things, and creates a lot of pain and discomfort.
 The first symptoms came in the form of food sensitivities.
 I found I could not touch sugar, starch, caffeine, certain oils, without having a severe reaction that felt like electricity running through my body."

 Gibson had nerve pain, muscle fatigue and flu-like symptoms, but doctors had difficulty pinpointing a cause.
 She changed her diet to gain weight, but nothing seemed to work.
 Prior to performing, she felt "nearly debilitating stabbing pain," adding, "It was hard to breathe, let alone sing."